crash1115/crash-rolls-5e/README.md

 A module for Foundry VTT that gives you more fine control over what the roll flow looks like, without the need for a huge complex module that messes with a ton of things.
 Each user has the ability to adjust the settings for themselves.

 # Compatibility
-- Built for dnd5e v4.x
+- Built for dnd5e v4.0.x
+  - If using dnd5e v4.1.x or higher; the system auto rolls attacks, healing, and damage activities.
+Enabling these in the module will result in double rolls.
 - This module makes an attempt to be as non-disruptive as possible, but it has not been tested with other modules for compatibility

 # Installation